Formerly the China & Inner Asia Council (1970-2022). At its March 2022 meeting, the AAS Board of Directors approved the following motion:

 The name of the CIAC is unique among the association’s four area councils in that its label centers on one particular country.
 The names of the various councils are intended to encompass the variety of fields in them.
 Some scholars in the CIAC have felt that highlighting one modern country’s name in the council title misrepresents the diversity of the areas and time periods that they study and marginalizes their work.
 In order to redress these concerns, we propose changing the name of the “China and Inner Asia Council” (CIAC) to the “East and Inner Asia Council” (EIAC).

-- Shellen Xiao Wu, University of Tennessee, Knoxville, History (Chair)
+- Shellen Xiao Wu, Lehigh University, History (Chair)

 - Christopher P. Atwood, University of Pennsylvania, History